An Operational Framework for Nonclassicality in Quantum Communication Networks: Results

 \subsection{Bipartite Communication Scenarios}

-In a bipartite communication scenario a sender device $A$ and a receiver device $B$ communicate over the one-way channel $\id^{A\to B}_d$ with signaling dimension $d$.
-We consider three distinct signaling scenarios: the point-to-point communication scenario, the prepare-and-measure scenario, and the Bell scenario with signaling (see Fig.~\ref{fig:bipartite_communication_scenarios}).
+In this section, we apply our methods to bipartite communication scenarios.
+We validate our operational framework for nonclassicality against established results and obtain novel examples of nonclassicality.{} In a bipartite communication scenario a sender $A$ and a receiver $B$ communicate over the one-way channel $\id^{A\to B}_d$ with signaling dimension $d$.
+We consider three distinct signaling scenarios: the point-to-point communication scenario (Section~\ref{section:point-to-point}), the prepare-and-measure scenario (Section~\ref{section:prepare-and-measure_scenario}), and the Bell scenario with signaling (Section~\ref{section:bell_scenario_aux_signaling}).

 For each scenario, we obtain nonclassicality witnesses and maximize their violation over three quantum resource configurations: unassisted quantum communication ($\Qbb^{\Net}$), entanglement-assisted classical communication ($\Cbb^{\Net}_{\EA}$), and entanglement-assisted quantum communication ($\Qbb^{\Net}_{\EA}$) (see Fig.~\ref{fig:point-to-point_circuit_ansatzes}).
-In each case we only consider two-qubit entanglement and/or qubit communication channels with $d=2$.
-We find that our numerical results are consistent with the results of previous works, while we also find new examples of nonclassicality that have not been reported to our knowledge.
-These examples of nonclassicality in bipartite communication scenarios demonstrate the communication advantages of quantum resources in the simplest and most fundamental settings.
+Note that we only consider two-qubit entanglement and/or qubit communication channels with $d=2$.

+In each bipartite communication scenario, we show that our numerical results are consistent with the results of previous works \cite{Frenkel2015_classical_information_n-level_quantum_system,Frenkel2022ea_signaling_dim_violation,bennet1992_dense_coding,chitambar_2023_cv_channel,ambainis2008quantum,Heinosaari2022,gallego2010_dim_witnessing,Tavakoli-2015a,pawlowski2012_eacc_qc_simulation,Tavakoli2022_ea_communications}.
+In each case, we also find examples of nonclassicality that have not been reported to our knowledge.
+Each example of bipartite communication nonclassicality demonstrates the communication advantage of quantum resources in the simplest and most fundamental settings, offering new avenues for certifying entanglement-assisted communications and developing semi-device-independent protocols.{}